 The Colosseum was damaged by earthquakes and plundered for its stone and metal over the centuries, but it remains one of Rome's most well-preserved ancient structures.

 Frequently Asked Questions About the Colosseum in Rome

 The Colosseum, also called the Flavian Amphitheater, is a large amphitheater in Rome.
 It was constructed by the Flavian emperors Vespasian, Titus, and Domitian.
 Built of little more than sand and concrete, this iconic amphitheater is the largest of its kind ever constructed.
 A massive undertaking, construction began in 72 AD and took eight years to complete.

-The estimated seated capacity is up to 80,000 guests, but a more realistic estimate puts capacity closer to 50,000.
+The estimated seated capacity is up to 80,000 guests, but a more realistic estimate puts the capacity closer to 50,000.
 Either number is massive and would be considered a gargantuan capacity for its day.
-It is no surprise that so many otherworldly structures have been modeled after the Colosseum.
-For example, the exterior of the Vancouver Public Library, the Los Angeles Memorial Colosseum (used in the 1932 and 1984 summer Olympic games), and the Palazzo Della Civilta Italiana in Italy.
+Unsurprisingly, so many otherworldly structures have been modeled after the Colosseum.
+For example, the exterior of the Vancouver Public Library, the Los Angeles Memorial Colosseum (used in the 1932 and 1984 Summer Olympic games), and the Palazzo Della Civilta Italiana in Italy.

-Over the years many popular musicians, including Elton John, have played near the structure, though not inside.
-In addition to live performances, the Roman Catholic Church, headquartered in nearby Vatican City, hosts events at the Colosseum a couple of times a year.
-The most popular event, “The Way of the Cross Procession” is held on Good Friday (the Friday preceding Easter).
+Over the years, many popular musicians, including Elton John, have played near the structure, though not inside.
+In addition, to live performances, the Roman Catholic Church, headquartered in nearby Vatican City, hosts events at the Colosseum several times a year.
+The most popular event, “The Way of the Cross Procession,” is on Good Friday (the Friday preceding Easter).